 Africa's undisputed gourmet capital, Cape Town rolls out a feast for every sense.
-We've gathered together our favourite favourites in this video, from the city's cafe culture of artisan coffee roasters to the decadence of pure chocolate, from the signature cocktails of a legendary sunset spot to a pedigreed high tea, all paired with an authentic Cape Malay cooking experience and the heavenly gardens and inspired menus of a Cape Winelands treasure.
+We've gathered together our favourite favourites in this video, from the city's cafe culture of artisan coffee roasters to the inspired menu of a Cape Winelands treasure set in heavenly gardens, from the decadence of pure chocolate to a pedigreed high tea and, finally, a signature cocktail at our favourite spot to admire the setting sun.

 Africa is a vast destination, home to untamed wilderness, idyllic islands and modern cities.
 You’ll find this same rich variety in the cuisine served here.
 Cast an eye over our guide to the Top 10 Restaurants in Africa, and you’ll find everything from internationally awarded gourmet restaurants to aromatic fusion food inspired by Africa’s rich cultural heritage… and that’s not counting the mouthwatering local ingredients served in spectacular wilderness settings at our top lodges.